-The previous section presented benchmarks that assess different strategies for the transfer of information from (stationary) particle locations back to the finite element mesh, along with the error, which was introduced by this operation.
+The previous section presented benchmarks that assess different strategies for the transfer of information from (stationary) particle locations back to the finite element mesh, along with the error that was introduced by this operation.
 On the other hand, in realistic applications, particles will be advected along, and consequently the overall error will contain contributions that are due to the transfer of particle information to the mesh, but also due to the fact that we only know particle locations up to the numerical error introduced in the integration of particle trajectories, as discussed in Section 3.
-Here we will numerically test how large this overall error is, and what effect it has on the numerical solution of the Stokes equation when feeding information back to the Stokes solver.
+We will here numerically test how large this overall error is, and what effect it has on the numerical solution of the Stokes equation when feeding information back to the Stokes solver.

-To this end, we derive two different time-independent solutions to the Stokes equations (1) and (2), in an annulus and in a box, in which the exact density ρ is constant on streamlines.
-As we noted before a spatially varying viscosity could limit the convergence rate we are able to achieve with our interpolation methods, and might obscure the error of the particle advection method; consequently, we choose a constant viscosity.
-When one solves the Stokes equations with this setup, the solution will not change with time, since ρ is constant along streamlines, and ρ is advected along these streamlines.
-However, if the density (as part of the right-hand side) is inexactly interpolated from particles in each time step, and the particles are inexactly advected along with the computed velocity, then the numerical solution will change with time, and we can assess the accuracy of the PIC algorithm using the difference between exact (time-independent) and computed (time-dependent) solution.
-In our experiments, we will evaluate this numerical error for different values of the (largest) grid size h{max} and different numbers of PPC.
+To this end, we derive a two different time-independent solution solutions to the Stokes equations (1)-(2), in an annulus and in a box, in which the exact density $\rho$ is constant on streamlines.
+As we noted before a spatially varying viscosity would limit the convergence rate we could achieve with our interpolation methods, and might obscure the error of the particle advection method; consequently, we choose a constant viscosity.
+If one were to solve the Stokes equations with this setup, the solution would of course not change with time: because $\rho$ is constant along streamlines, and because it is advected along these streamlines, it does not actually change with time.
+However, if the density (as part of the right hand side) is inexactly interpolated from particles in each time step, and particles are inexactly advected along with the computed velocity, then the numerical solution will change with time, and we can assess the accuracy of the particle-in-cell algorithm using the difference between exact (time independent) and computed (time dependent) solution.
+In our experiments, we will evaluate this numerical error for different values of the (largest) grid size $h{\text{max}}$ and different numbers of particles per cell (PPC).

-Given that we use a constant viscosity, the same considerations apply as for the SolCx benchmark in Section 4.2.
-Namely, one might expect that if the time discretization error is negligible, we could obtain the same convergence rates as shown in eqs (28) and (29):
+Given that we use a viscosity that is constant, the same considerations apply as for the SolCx benchmark in Section 4.2.
+Namely, one might expect that if the time discretization error is negligible, we could obtain the same convergence rates as shown in (33)-(34):